Girl Friend of the Whirling Dervish: In popular culture

 Connie Stevens included it on her 1962 CD From Me To You.

 The Muppet Show featured the song in the Arabian Nights themed Marty Feldman episode in 1980.

 Susannah McCorkle recorded it in 1976 for her first album "The Music of Harry Warren".

-Bette Midler sang the song in the 1991 film, For The Boys.
+An instrumental version of the song is in the 1991 film For The Boys.
+The soundtrack album constrains a version with choral vocals.